microprediction/timemachines/FAQ.md

  - Possible conflation of 3-step ahead prediction with the 1-step ahead prediction applied three times,
  - Datetime manipulation, and conventions like '5min' which not everyone agrees on.

 ### FAQ 4: What are the drawbacks?

 There are also limitations of the skater approach.
 The simple data model in *y*, *a* is not well suited to problems where exogenous data comes and goes, and therefore cannot easily be represented by a vector of fixed length.
 You might consider a dictionary interface instead, as with the river package.

+There is, at time of writing, also a shortage of skaters that exploit anything beyond the first entry in 'y' (exogenous vars), or use 'a' (known in advance).
+That's not a design limitation, just resources.

 ### FAQ 5: Why do skaters only return two numbers per horizon, instead of a full distribution?